webix-hub/angular2-demo/README.md

     }
  ```

-The above code registers a public "onRowSelect" event for the datatable component, which will fire each time as row selected in the Webix component.
+The above code registers a public event "onRowSelect" for the DataTable component.
+This event will fire each time when a row is selected in the Webix component.

-You can handle it in the parent component like next
+You can handle it in the parent component like this:

 ```js
 @Component({